On limit cycles in regularized Filippov systems bifurcating from homoclinic-like connections to regular-tangential singularities: Abstract

 \section{Abstract}

-In this paper, we are concerned about smoothing of a class of $\Sigma-$polycycles of Filippov systems, namely homoclinic-like connections to regular-tangential singularities.
-Conditions are stablished in order to guarantee the existence of limit cycles bifurcating from such connections.
+In this paper, we are concerned about smoothing of Filippov systems around homoclinic-like connections to regular-tangential singularities.
+We provide conditions to guarantee the existence of limit cycles bifurcating from such connections.
+Additional conditions are also provided to ensured the stability and uniqueness of such limit cycles.
+All the proofs are based on the construction of the first return map of the regularized Filippov system around homoclinic-like connections.
+Such a map is obtained by using a recent characterization of the local behaviour of the regularized Filippov system around regular-tangential singularities.
+Fixed point theorems and Poincar\'{e}-Bendixson arguments are also employed.